Employer Value Proposition (EVP): What and why?

 Is this part of an EVP?

-A decent salary and a good working environment are important when choosing a place to work, but it's also quite banal; all serious businesses have these things in place.
-If you want to be the best in employer branding, you need to be far better than "competitive".
+A decent salary and a good working environment are important things when choosing a place to work, but they are also quite banal; all serious businesses have this in place.
+If you want to be the best in employer branding, you have to be far better than "competitive".

-Employee benefits such as a company cabin, extra vacation, gym time, cafeteria lunches and other tempting perks and benefits are often an opportunity to stand out, but it also requires that you have the financial means to do so.
-And candidates who thrive on extra time off might not be the ones you want?
+Employee benefits such as company cabins, extra vacation, training time off, canteen lunches and other tempting benefits and perks are often an opportunity to stand out, but it also requires that you have the financial means to do so.
+And candidates who crave extra time off may not be the ones you want most?

-Where the best workplaces really stand out is that they are able to create positive emotions around working in the business.
-That's what it's all about:
+Where the best workplaces really stand out is that they manage to create positive emotions around working in the company.
+It's about:

 • A clear identity - Values and mission